 Labour Relations Mediation

-The clients of the Public Service Labour Relations and Employment Board (PSLREB) have access to mediation services in the context of labour relations (see section 14 of the PSLRA) in three areas: as part of the collective bargaining process, following the reference of grievances or complaints to adjudication, and in special circumstances, as a measure to resolve disputes at an earlier stage, before reference to adjudication.
+The clients of the Federal Public Sector Labour Relations and Employment Board (FPSLREB) have access to mediation services in the context of labour relations (see section 14 of the FPSLRA) in three areas: as part of the collective bargaining process, following the reference of grievances or complaints to adjudication, and in special circumstances, as a measure to resolve disputes at an earlier stage, before reference to adjudication.

 Mediation as Part of Collective Bargaining